jgpws/jgd-bizelite/readme.txt

 == Changelog ==

-= 1.4.0 January 2020 =
+= 1.4.0 January 2020 to March 11 2020 =
 New version.
 Moved main menus to a new location under the header.
 Set a new maximum width of 1366px.
 Refactored the underlying code to follow SMACSS principles and use SASS.
-Removed individual stylesheets for custom colors/layouts and added to main stylesheet. using parent class names switched via body class filters and the Customizer.
+Removed individual stylesheets for custom colors/layouts and added to main stylesheet using parent class names switched via body class filters and the Customizer.
+Added a new Featured Articles post layout style.

 = 1.3.1 November 25 2019 =
 Adjusted Gutenberg gallery styles to be similar to non-Gutenberg galleries.
 Adjusted JavaScript for social media icon panel.
 Minor fix for captioned images.
 New readme.txt format required for themes.